mesonbuild/meson/docs/markdown/Gnome-module.md

              languages: []string, symlink_media: bool = true): void
 ```

-Installs help documentation using Yelp.
-The first argument is the
+Installs help documentation for Yelp using itstool and gettext.
+The first
-project id.
+argument is the project id.

 Additionally, sources can be passed as additional positional arguments.
 This
 was, however, undocumented and never officially supported.
 Due to a longstanding